 California Civil Code Sections 1798.115(c), 1798.130(a)(5)(c), 1798.130(c), and 1798.140 indicate that organizations should disclose whether certain categories of personal information are collected, "sold" or transferred for an organization's "business purpose"(as those terms are defined under California law).
 You can find a list of the categories of information that we collect and share here.
 Please note that because this list is comprehensive it may refer to types of information that we collect and share about people other than yourself.
 If you would like more information concerning the categories of personal information (if any) we share with third parties or affiliates for those parties to use for direct marketing, you can submit a request using the contact details provided under the "How to contact us" heading below.
 We do not discriminate against California residents who exercise any of their rights described in this Privacy Notice.

 Grass Valley reserves the right to change our Privacy Notice at any time, except as may be prohibited by law.
 We will post revisions online and any changes will take effect 7 days after the date on which we post the modified terms on our website.
 We recommend that you regularly check for changes and note the effective date of the latest version at the bottom of the Privacy Notice.
 If you do not agree with any aspect of the updated policy, you must immediately notify us and cease using our services.

 If you have any questions or would like additional information about our privacy practices, please do not hesitate to contact us as provided below:

 225 North Ontario Street, Suite #210 Burbank, CA, 91504

-Grass Valley has appointed the law firm Shoosmiths as its external Data Protection Officer and should you have any questions or concerns for our DPO regarding the way in which your personal information has been used, please contact them at email@example.com
+Grass Valley has appointed the law firm Shoosmiths as its external Data Protection Officer and should you wish to raise any questions or concerns with our DPO regarding the way in which your personal information has been used, please contact them at email@example.com